Luke Raley Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 9.1 K/9, which ranks 12th in the league.
+- The Red Sox pitching staff ranks eighth in the league with a collective 9.3 strikeouts per nine innings.

-- The Red Sox have the 17th-ranked team ERA among all league pitching staffs (4.73).
+- The Red Sox have the 23rd-ranked team ERA across all league pitching staffs (5.06).

-- Sale (1-0) starts for the Red Sox, his third this season.
+- Kluber (0-2) gets the starting nod for the Red Sox, his third this season.

-- His most recent time out was on Thursday against the Detroit Tigers, when the lefty threw five innings, surrendering three earned runs while giving up four hits.
+- The righty last appeared in relief on Tuesday, when he threw 2/3 innings against the Tampa Bay Rays while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.